THE SHOWOFF TALENT FACTORY

 - To take part in more than 10 activities during the year

-- To give as much help as they get
+- To give as much help as you get

 - To stay involved for the whole year